maikelthedev/fedigrindr/README.md

 From time to time I might back to those toots and organise those thoughts here in this README file or whatever I use to gather all the user stories or random ideas of the project.
 TBF I think I'm too into brainstorming right now as to write any user stories.

+I'm a visual person, my ideas get shape easier when I can see what I have in mind as a prototype.
+So I've gone to find a wireframing tool and [decided](https://blahaj.zone/notes/9fpttn1rzc) on this [Mockup](https://app.moqups.com/) tool.

 # What do I want to design?

 Everything.
 Backend, cloud, frontend, android/ios app.
 I've done it before with Survation's Panel.